-We now live in a day in which the endless opinions of justices are somehow supposed to determine which rights we have and which ones we do not.
+We now live in a day in which the endlessly contradictory opinions of justices are somehow supposed to determine which rights we have and which ones we do not.
 All too often, they fail to accurately interpret the Constitution, opting instead to impose arbitrary mandates without any real restraint.
 Not only that, but these so-called activist justices generally enjoy lifelong terms as if they are entitled to special treatment.
 By the very nature of our Republic, justices are inferior to the Constitution—their opinions should not be taken seriously if they cannot understand, abide by, or at least respect the text of the founding document.

 Marbury v.
 Madison (1803) set the stage for an all-powerful judicial branch, as it established a radical precedent of interpretative power.
 In this case, Chief Justice John Marshall declared that the Supreme Court may choose to strike down laws as unconstitutional.
 Before Marbury v.
 Madison, the opinions of justices were rare in frequency and restrained in scope.
 Essentially, the Supreme Court enumerated itself with more power by reinterpreting the Constitution.
 Yet it is this very court, an institution that is obligated to serve with great care and jurisprudence, that has failed in numerous ways with its iron-fisted approach.